bnjbvr/cozy-docker-dev/README.md

       relaunch `./build.sh` until it works.
 * Make sure to have at least one RSA public key in your `~/.ssh` called `id_rsa.pub`.
-This key will be copied into the container to be able to SSH without password into it.
+This key will be copied into the container to be able to SSH into it without a password.
 (If some haters come around and say "hell no, this is not the docker way", please go to the pull requests tab of this repo and submit a better solution :-))
 * Run a container, once the image is ready to use:

   `./spawn.sh`

 Note that it can take up to 2 minutes (on my local machine) before I can reach the home page, because the init script may take some time to set up the Cozy